What Can Productivity Statistics Tell Us?

 The problem is distractions are inescapable in our tech-driven world.

 You’ve probably had the experience of wanting to start an important task, only to find yourself deep in cat videos an hour later.
-Distractions fuel procrastination and are the very antithesis of productivity.
+Distractions fuel procrastination and are the opposite of productivity.

 Faced with a compelling and instantaneous reward (like a hilarious cat video) exerting self-control and working hard for distant rewards often takes a back seat.

-When it comes to fighting distractions, the primitive mind isn't always on our side either, especially when instant gratification requires little effort.
+When it comes to fighting distractions, the primitive mind isn't on our side, especially when instant gratification requires so little effort.

 Other studies suggest that people are spending only about half the workday on legitimately productive work.
 What are they doing with the other half of the day?